b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 sco(s)
 ```

 Works like a charm.
 Don't you think.
-Here the 95% confidence interval is an
+Here the we got a two-tailed p-value.
-estimate of the true probability of Peter's victory in a game (from data it is
+The 95% confidence interval is an estimate of the true probability of Peter's
-5/6 = `jl round(5/6, digits=2)`).
-I leave the rest of the output to decipher to
+victory in a game (from data it is 5/6 = `jl round(5/6, digits=2)`).
+I leave the
-you (as a mini-exercise).
+rest of the output to decipher to you (as a mini-exercise).

 In general `Htests.BinomialTest` is useful when you want to compare the obtained
 experimental probability with a known probability in a population.